microvm/microvm-tutorial/docs/langimpl/intro.rst

 * Being low-level means being close to the machine and thus minimise the semantic gap.

+* Being minimal means it must push jobs that are not essential to the higher level, that is, the client.
+This is a separation of concern.

-* Being minimal reduces the space overhead, and gives concrete language implementations flexibility.
-Being minimal also means the micro virtual machine itself is easier to design and implement, making it practical to create a formally verified VM.
+  - The micro virtual machine itself will be easier to design and implement.
+The minimalism also makes it practical to create a formally verified VM.

+  - The client is not bound to the assumptions made by the low-level VM and can implement the language with maximum flexibility.
+The client has more responsibility, too, but it can still rely on the micro virtual machine for the three major concerns that are extremely difficult.

-The minimalism pushes as much job as possible to the client side.
-To make the concrete high-level language implementers happy, **libraries** can be provided to assist the implementation of certain kinds of languages, like dynamic languages, functional languages, object-oriented languages and so on.
+The minimalism pushes as much job as possible to the client side, potentially making the language implementer's job harder than targeting traditional VMs like JVM.
+To mitigate this limitation, **libraries** can be provided to assist the implementation of certain kinds of languages, like dynamic languages, functional languages, object-oriented languages and so on.
 Libraries are *not* part of the micro virtual machine.
-They may become part of the client or come with code snippets.
+The library can be a framework or a package that is part of the client; it can also be pre-written code snippets.

 The **µVM** project (a.k.a. **MicroVM**) is a concrete micro virtual machine, in the same way `seL4 <http://sel4.systems/>`__ is a concrete microkernel.